 The best part of RAG is that through fundraising you get to be part of a team who are constantly meeting new people, travelling to new places and having new, exciting experiences.
 Achieve things you never thought you’d achieve – for charity!

-“I began fundraising with RAG (Raise-and-Give) initially because I needed to complete volunteering hours as part of Manchester Leadership Programme – but I wish I had started sooner!
-I have mainly participated in “RAG Raids”, which involve a group of enthusiastic students going to various locations in the UK, wearing fancy dress and armed with charity buckets to collect donations from passers-by.
-It can seem pretty daunting at first – my biggest fear was that no one would actually stop to put money in the bucket – but after you get stuck in it’s a really fun experience and there will always be a RAG team leader around to provide some help!
+Rebecca began fundraising with RAG (Raise-and-Give) initially because she needed to complete volunteering hours as part of Manchester Leadership Programme.
+She has mainly participated in “RAG Raids”, which involve a group of enthusiastic students going to various locations in the UK, wearing fancy dress and armed with charity buckets to collect donations from passers-by.